16 March 2020

 Outpatient appointments

-We are now fully back to seeing our patients face-to-face in the outpatient department.
+We are now fully back to seeing our patients face-to-face in the outpatients department.

 However, if you would prefer a virtual appointment, please contact the transplant unit on 01223 638007 so that we can arrange local blood tests before your appointment.

-If you still have a question after reading the FAQs below, please email the transplant continuining care team.
+If you still have a question after reading the FAQs below, please email our transplant continuining care team.

 Latest FAQs